 If you're like most people, a lot of your shopping is done online, with a large part of your purchases going through Amazon's site.
-What's new is the combination of an extraordinary surge in online shopping by homebound customers that has resulted in Amazon's announcing it was adding 100,000 employees, and widespread concerns about transmitting the coronavirus.
+What's new is the extraordinary surge in online shopping by homebound customers that has resulted in Amazon's announcing it was adding 100,000 employees, combined with widespread concerns about transmitting the coronavirus.

-As local, state, and the federal government are encouraging people to practice social distancing to slow the spread of Covid-19, a lot of people are wondering about those packages that come straight to their doorsteps.
+As city and state authorities and the federal government are encouraging people to practice social distancing to slow the spread of Covid-19, a lot of people are wondering about those packages that come straight to their doorsteps.

 Monday, on CNN's The Lead, host Jake Tapper asked Jay Carney, Amazon's senior vice president of global corporate affairs, what exactly people should do to be sure they aren't at risk of infection from Amazon deliveries.

 "We are learning as we go, like everyone," said Carney.
 "We're consulting with medical experts to get the best information we can...
 There is that evidence that the virus can live on packaging for some period of time."

 That's not exactly encouraging, though he went on to point out that "the WHO and CDC have not said that there is a case of transmission from packaging."
 Still, it leads to a reasonable question: What exactly should we do with those packages to stay safe?
 If it's possible for the virus to live on packaging for any period of time, what steps should you take to protect yourself?

 "Our advice to customers is to take the precautions that they feel are the right ones for them," Carney said in response to a question about what people should do.
 Amazon has two specific suggestions that are worth it if you're concerned.

 Wipe down packages with disinfectant.